cpp-lln-lab/bidspm/README.md

 cd CPP_SPM

-% Th following adds the relevant folders to your path.
+% The following adds the relevant folders to your path.
 % This needs to be done once per session (your path will not be saved)

-initCppSpm
+initCppSpm()

 ```